 Bowflex also recommends a workout area of 97 inches by 74.5 inches and be sure you include the height of the users.
 The minimum ceiling height should be the user height + 15 inches.

 One tip I have you will need to make sure you have a power source to plug the unit into the wall.
-So, when you are building the unit and getting it all set up, make sure you have a plug in accessible.
+So, when you are building the unit and getting it all set up, make sure you have a plugin that is accessible.

 Bowflex does recommend that you use 2 people if you are going to move the machine.
 It does weigh over 140 pounds, so this is probably not something you will want to do often, but the option is available if you need it, which is nice.